nfugal/nfugal.github.io/_posts/2024-03-01-coup-rules.md

 Exchange one card with the Court deck.
 First take one random card from the Court deck.
 Choose which, if any to exchange with your face down cards.
 Then return one card to the Court deck.

 #### Examine
-Look at an opponent's card and force an Exchange.
+Look at an opponent's card and optionally force an Exchange.

 First the selected opponent chooses one of their face down cards to show to the Inquisitor.
 The Inquisitor looks at that card and may either hand that card back, or the Inquisitor may force the opponent to draw a new card randomly from the Court deck before returning the given card to the Court deck.

+A player cannot Examine another player of the same Allegiance unless all players are of the same Allegiance.

 As a counteraction the Inquisitor may Block Stealing.

-A player cannot Examine another player of the same Allegiance unless all players are of the same Allegiance.

 ### More Than Six Player Variant
 Coup & Reformation can be played with 7 or 8 players by including 4 each of the selected character cards in the Court deck (20 cards total).
 Coup can be played with 9 or 10 players by including 5 each of the selected character cards in the Court deck (25 cards total).

-__Note:__
+**Note:**
 Playing with more than 6 players can significantly increase playing time, and may lead to long waits for those that are eliminated early.
 It is recommended for experienced players and exceptional situations